NickyKlaus/servicegenerator/docs/walking-through-the-jungle.md

   A[<b>Node</b> v1] --> |<i>preProcess</i><b>NodeType</b>| B[<b>Node</b> v2];
   B --> |<i>postProcess</i><b>NodeType</b>| C[<b>Node</b> v3];
 ```
-As you can see we can deal with up to 3 different versions of one node during processing the source code but only the last one will be saved to the target `.class` file.
+As you can see we can deal with up to 3 different versions of one node during processing the source code and the resulted version of node will be saved to the target `.class` file.

 Of course, you can add any operations to your schema action (e.g. logging) or even keep the node's state effectively immutable.

-Let's take a look to the *Processing schema* declaration:
+Let's take a look to the example of *Processing schema* declaration:

 ```java linenums="1"
 public class SomeProcessingSchema implements ASTProcessingSchema {